kedacore/keda-docs/content/docs/2.11/scalers/apache-kafka.md

 - `password` - Password used for sasl authentication.
 (Optional)
 - `oauthTokenEndpointUri` - The OAuth Access Token URI used for oauthbearer token requests.
 (Optional unless sasl mode set to oauthbearer)
 - `scopes` - A comma separated lists of OAuth scopes used in the oauthbearer token requests.
 (Optional)
+- `oauthExtensions` - A comma separated lists of key value pairs in the format key=value OAuth extensions used in the oauthbearer token.
+(Optional)

 **TLS:**